 - Order in advance and pay for your food at Quick Service Locations

-- Access maps, wait times, showtimes, park hours, and much more essential information via the App.
+- Access maps, wait times, showtimes, park hours, and essential information via the App.

-Walt Disney World encourages all guests to have downloaded the latest version of My Disney Experience on their mobile device before entering parks during the reopening period.
-Also, they recommend having location services, and notifications enabled.
+Walt Disney World encourages all guests to have downloaded the latest version of My Disney Experience on their mobile devices before entering parks.
+Also, they recommend having location and notifications enabled on your device.